naveedamir484/Solid-Works-Model/README.md

 * <b>Cooling Fan </b> - This Model designed  as a single body.
 * <b>Cycle </b> - First I designed different parts separately such as padel, seat, handel, tyres.etc and assembled them together.
-* <b>CNC Machine </b> - A college project, I completed in 3 different parts and finally Assembled them and then added animation to it.
+* <b>2D CNC Machine </b> - A college project, I completed in 3 different parts and finally Assembled them and then added animation to it.
+* <b>3D CNC Machine </b> - A fundamental design for three dimensional printer having 50x50x50cm working area.

  <br><br>